International Celebration of Dyslexia

 Sam Rapp

-ICD founder, author and campaigner, Karl de Leeuw discusses the societal prejudices that dyslexia adults and children face, and how these challenges can be overcome.
-Dyslexia is a gift, not a curse, he argues - society must change and not dyslexics.
+ICD founder, author and campaigner, Karl de Leeuw discussed the societal prejudices that dyslexia adults and children face, and how these challenges can be overcome.
+“Dyslexia is a gift, not a curse,” he argued.

 Sam Rapp